 Postdocs spend the majority of time on their own research, whilst also collaborating on a broader range of projects.
 Postdocs often have several further responsibilities, including sitting on committees, student supervision, and teaching.
 Postdocs may also be asked to stand in for PIs when required, and help with or lead grant applications.
-All of the points mentioned in 1) apply, and in addition
+All of the points mentioned in 1) apply, and in addition:

-- Develop your own independent line of research - Help train and mentor students in the group (both undergraduate and graduate) when they need it - either because they ask, or because I ask you to - Present your work at departmental events, in other groups (if invited), and at conferences - Apply for grants (e.g., DFG Sachbeihilfe, ERC, EU Horizon).
-Though I will only hire you if I can support you for at least one and a half years, it's in your best interest to get experience writing grants - and if you get them, you'll be helping out the entire group as well as yourself (because you'll free up funds previously allocated to you) - For postdocs: apply for jobs (academic or otherwise) when you're ready, but no later than the beginning of your 4th year of post-doc.
-If you think you'd like to leave academia, that's completely ok - but you should still treat your post-doc seriously, and talk to me about how to best train for a job outside academia - Challenge me (Stefan) when I'm wrong or when your opinion is different, and treat the rest of the group to your unique expertise. - Know the literature related to your topic!
+- familiarise yourself with the [ECAP guidelines for early researchers](#). - develop your own independent line of research. - help train and mentor students in the group (both undergraduate and graduate) when they need it - either because they ask, or because I ask you to. - present your work at departmental events, in other groups (if invited), and at conferences. - apply for grants (e.g., DFG Sachbeihilfe, ERC, EU Horizon).
+Although I will only hire you if I can support you for at least one and a half years.
+It's in your best interest to get experience writing grants - and if you get them, you'll be helping out the entire group as well as yourself (because you'll free up funds previously allocated to you). - help with the physics colloquium or the ECAP seminar by suggesting (and inviting) speakers.
+This allows to build important networks for your career. - for postdocs: apply for jobs (academic or otherwise) when you're ready, but no later than the beginning of your 4th year of postdoc.
+If you think you'd like to leave academia, that's completely ok - but you should still treat your postdoc seriously, and talk to me about how to best train for a job outside academia. - challenge me when I'm wrong or when your opinion is different, and treat the rest of the group to your unique expertise. - know the literature related to your topic!